bbugyi200/zorg/README.md

 Used to interface with vim via an action protocol.

 positional arguments:
+  action         The type of action that you are requesting.
+Valid values:
+                 ['OPEN_LINK']
-  action         The type of action that you are requesting. column_number  The column number that your editor cursor is currently
+  column_number  The column number that your editor cursor is currently
                  located on.
   line_number    The line number that your editor cursor is currently located